rasdani/mp-transformer/README.md

 ![Tests](https://github.com/rasdani/mp-transformer/actions/workflows/tests.yml/badge.svg)

-This transformer architecture maps a sequence of poses, i.e. frames of movement, to a (smaller) sequence of latent primitives.
+This transformer architecture maps a sequence of pose joint angles, i.e. frames of human movement, to a (smaller) sequence of latent primitives.
 These act as low-dimensional building blocks of movement and are encoded as distributions in latent space.
 It then samples from these like a VAE and feeds them to a sequence decoder.